Students Rights and Responsibilities Handbook

 1. Introduction

-In our student handbook you will find important information related to freedom of speech, student services, and our pledge to make our commitment to improve schools and this year’s handbook will feature critical updates from the previous year.
+In our student handbook you will find important information and critical updates from the previous year.
 This handbook covers all activities considered "school sponsored," which include:

 - Activities on school grounds during published school hours.